weikinhuang/dotfiles/REFERENCE.md

-chattr                   => Change Windows file attributes cmd0                     => Run a command via the windows cmd prompt processor npp                      => Open a sandboxed instance of notepad++ run.exe                  => Run a windows command without the cmd window (see: http://www.straightrunning.com/projectrun.php)
+chattr                   => Change Windows file attributes cmd0                     => Run a command via the windows cmd prompt processor mklink                   => Shortcut to the windows MKLINK command, with ln style args npp                      => Open a sandboxed instance of notepad++ run.exe                  => Run a windows command without the cmd window (see: http://www.straightrunning.com/projectrun.php)